billynewport/datasurface/docs/yellow_dp/README.md

 ## How to start up DataSurface with the YellowDataPlatform

-We are testing this now on MacBook with Docker Desktop and it's local kubernetes cluster.
 We are also testing on a Dell Ubuntu 24 with kubernetes installed.
 The easiest way to get this running is the follow the instructions in the HOWTO: Setup YellowDataPlatform Kubernetes Environment.

 We currently ask the agentic AI in cursor to follow the instructions in the HOWTO and it takes maybe 5 minutes to get a working environment on a Mac.
 We are specifically designing HOWTOs that are easy for the AI to follow.